Sepik River, Papua Niugini - Things to Do in Sepik River

 Top Things to Do in Sepik River

-Booking Tip: Book through established operators in Wewak or Mount Hagen 2-3 months in advance, expect costs of $200-400 per day including guide and meals.
-Best visited during dry season (May-October) when river levels are more predictable.
-Look for operators with strong community relationships and cultural sensitivity training.
+Booking Tip: Book through established operators in Port Moresby or Mount Hagen 2-3 months in advance.
+Expect costs of $200-400 USD per day including meals and accommodation.
+Choose operators with strong village relationships and cultural sensitivity training for guides.

 Getting There